Easy to Make Vegan, Gluten-free Chilli Sin Carne

 Take the boiled chickpeas out of the freezer and allow them to thaw slightly.

-In a pan, bring to boil a cup of water and add the quinoa.
+In a pan, bring a cup of water to boil and add the quinoa.
 Reduce heat and simmer for 12 minutes.
 Turn the heat off, and allow the seeds to absorb the remaining water.
 When cooled, add a pinch of salt.

 Separately, pour the wine/water into a large pan over medium heat.